 |Applications to enlist in the Australian Imperial Force||1915–18||MT1486/1|

 World War I service records usually contain the following documents:

 - attestation paper – the attestation paper was completed by the person on enlistment and normally gives next-of-kin, employment details, marital status, age, place of birth and physical description

 - service and casualty form – this form, known as ‘Form B103’, shows movements and transfers between units, promotions, when and how the soldier was injured and where treatment was received

 - military correspondence – correspondence between the Department of Defence and the soldier’s next-of-kin may include notification of wounds or death, awards and medals and questions about the whereabouts of the serviceman or woman

 Defence service records do not contain detailed information about the actions and battles the person was involved in, nor do they contain a day-by-day account of their life in the services.
 To find more records about a person’s service, refer to our fact sheet on World War I and World War II service records.

 Find and view a World War I service record online

-As part of the Centenary of Anzac celebrations, the National Archives of Australia and Archives New Zealand are working together to build a new website, Discovering Anzacs.
-This website will have a unique profile of Anzacs who enlisted in World War I, linked to their service record.
-Like Mapping our Anzacs, users will be able to browser records by location maps and explore events via an interactive timeline.
-Visitors to the website will easily be able to contribute images, stories and link connected records.
-This new website will replace Mapping our Anzacs and be available in 2014.
-A preview site is available now.
+As part of the Centenary of Anzac celebrations, the National Archives of Australia and Archives New Zealand worked together to build a new website, Discovering Anzacs.
+This website has unique profiles of Anzacs who enlisted in World War I, which are linked to their service records.
+Users are able to browser records by location maps and explore events via an interactive timeline.
+Visitors to the website are also able to contribute images, stories and link connected records.

 - Go to NameSearch.